-Overconsumption of vitamin B7 is not thought to be a threat and very few, if any, cases of vitamin B7 toxicity have been reported.
+Overconsumption of vitamin B7 is not thought to be a threat and very few, if any, cases of vitamin B7 toxicity have been reported, so there’s not a high risk of biotin overdose.
 Vitamin B7 levels may be affected, however, if someone is taking anti-seizure medications or oral antibiotics, or if they have a known digestive disorder that can disrupt normal intestinal bacteria levels.

 Certain medications — including the skin medication isotretinoin (Accutane) that is prescribed for acne — may reduce the activity of vitamin B7.
 Abnormally high doses of other B vitamins like pantothenic acid can also lower levels of vitamin B7 biotin in the body.

 True of all B vitamins, very high doses of vitamins from supplements can impact doses of others, so it’s always advised to only take the recommended dose, unless your doctor advises you otherwise.